Jung, Archetypes and Tarot

 Shared Archetypes

 Shared archetypes are the more important of the two types of archetype for our discussion as they are the ones we see in the Major Arcana.
 They represent ancient characterizations that have been with us since the beginning.
-The archeological record suggests that they started as animals; everything from the sly trickster fox to the noble eagle.
+The archaeological record suggests that they started as animals; everything from the sly trickster fox to the noble eagle.

 As we moved away from hunter-gatherer societies to larger groups and into villages and cities, such archetypes evolved into human shaped spirit and god archetypes.